bladecoder/omakase-ubuntu-setup/README.md

 It automates the installation of essential software, system tweaks, and user preferences to create a streamlined and efficient workspace.

-Omakase Ubuntu Setup is inspired by Basecamp's [Omakub](https://github.com/basecamp/omakub) project.
-The follows the spirit of "omakase" (お任せ, Japanese for "I leave it up to you"), where the chef selects the best dishes for you.
+Omakub Blade is based on Basecamp's [Omakub](https://github.com/basecamp/omakub) project.
+This follows the spirit of "omakase" (お任せ, Japanese for "I leave it up to you"), where the chef selects the best dishes for you.
 Similarly, this setup script curates a selection of tools and configurations to enhance your Ubuntu experience.

 ## Install